Measuring gravitational lensing time delays with quantum information processing: Introduction

 In this paper, we focus on measuring the time delay between optical signals.
 This is of great significance in astronomy due to applications to observing \emph{gravitational lensing} \cite{Dyson1920LightDeflection,Einstein1936Lensing} events.
 Gravitational lensing occurs when light from a distant source is bent by the gravitational field of an intervening massive object, leading to the formation of multiple images.
 As a result of this deflection, different light paths associated with the lensed images correspond to different geometric lengths and geodesics, thereby introducing relative time delays in their arrival times \cite{Refsdal1964Lensing}.
 These time delays provide a direct and powerful means to measure the mass profile of the lens system, including masses of rogue planets \cite{MiretRoig2023,Koshimoto2023,Mroz2017}, isolated black holes \cite{Sahu2022,Kaczmarek2025}, and even the spatial distribution of dark matter, an unknown component of the mass budget of the universe whose contribution dominates over that of visible matter \cite{Planck2018Results}.

 While measurements of lensing time delays are of great scientific value, it is highly challenging to obtain them in practice.
 Successful measurements have only been done for strong gravitational lensing systems \cite{biggs1999time,H0LiCOW2017Intro,H0LiCOW2019Review}, where ``strong" means that different images of the source are spatially distinguishable.
 In strong lensing, the time delay is measured by exploiting variability of the source.
 For instance, a transient astrophysical event, such as a supernova explosion or a quasar flare, appears in each lensed image at different times due to their light path difference.
-However, in other lensing systems, such as instances of \emph{microlensing}, the different images cannot be individually resolved.
+However, in other lensing systems, such as instances of \emph{microlensing}, the different images usually cannot be individually resolved \footnote{Different images in a microlensing system are usually not resolved with seeing-limited imaging; however, long-baseline interferometry (e.g., VLTI/GRAVITY) has now resolved microlensed images in select cases (see e.g. Ref.~\cite{mroz2025observations}).
+Whereas long-baseline interferometers can resolve the micro-images and infer lens parameters from visibilities/closure phases, our method infers the time delay $\Delta t$ from single-photon spectra without resolving the images}.
 The time delay of a microlensing event is typically much shorter than the source’s variability timescale, unlike in strong lensing, hence transient signals propagating along two different paths overlap in the recombined light curve, hiding the small time delay between them.
 Furthermore, the source in a microlensing system is often selected to be absent of well-defined, observable transient events and to remain stable over long baselines.
 Together, these factors make it infeasible to use techniques for strong lensing to extract time delays in microlensing systems.